About Amateur Radio

 In order to qualify for an amateur radio license, you must pass certain tests to determine that you have the required knowledge.
 Fortunately, the tests are not difficult for most people.

-There are three license levels (known as classes) where each class grants greater privleges to the individual.
+There are three license levels (known as classes) where each class grants greater privileges to the individual.
 There is a single written test for each license class.

 The license classes are: